Scottsdale Divorce Process

 The divorce process is undoubtedly one of the most stressful times during a person’s life.
 While explanations of the process are available online, the information can be almost overwhelming, and most people need the help of a professional to navigate the system and to be fully protected.

 The Scottsdale divorce process entails going through disclosures and discovery to openly discuss both parties’ assets and financial circumstances.
 You can also request a parenting conference with an officer of the court to get agreements on certain custody issues.
 However, it can be difficult to handle a divorce case and present your positions without the assistance of a dedicated attorney.

-Usually, the first court appearance is a resolution management conference where an RMC statements must be filed by both parties.
+Usually, the first court appearance is a resolution management conference where an RMC statement must be filed by both parties.
 The resolution management conference is “non-evidentiary,” which means the judge won’t be making any rulings.
 Instead, they are looking to find agreement and set a path forward for resolution.
 If you need a decision to be made on temporary issues like child support, payment of community expenses, or spousal maintenance, you can also file a motion for temporary orders after a petition has been filed.

 Factors That Can Complicate a Divorce

 There are many factors that can extend the dissolution process in Scottsdale or make a divorce more complicated than usual.
 If a person does not have access to the information they need in terms of financial information or other types of information and the discovery/disclosure process isn’t properly followed, the divorce can be delayed.
 Depending on the complexity of the issues and the amount of money at stake, a spouse may choose to issue subpoenas or take a deposition.
 These are valuable tools that may well be worthwhile in your case.